 If a relationship is cyclical such that the parent and child are of the same type, the tree can be expanded indefinitely, to follow the chain of relationships.

-To view the details of the participating object right-click on the node and select "Edit"
+To view the details of the participating object right-click on the node and select "Edit."

-To view the details of the relationship right-click on the node and select "Edit Relationship"
+To view the details of the relationship right-click on the node and select "Edit Relationship."

 Example of viewing the relationships